Lead Alert: The six step guide to painting your home

 Exposure to lead is a health hazard.
 Even small amounts of dust or chips of paint containing lead, generated during minor home repairs, can be a health risk.

 This booklet aims to provide basic information for do-it-yourself renovators on the risks associated with paint containing lead and on practical steps to keep those risks as low as possible.
-Ideally, however, houses with paint containing lead should be assessed and the appropriate steps to deal with the problem should be taken by trained professionals.

 The advice in this booklet is based on the most recent research available.
 We recommend that you follow this advice to minimise the risks of exposure to lead in paint.
 We cannot guarantee that it will eliminate all risks as circumstances vary depending on the history of the house, its condition, the area to be painted and other factors.